 Applies to methyl aminolevulinate topical: topical application cream

-In addition to its needed effects, some unwanted effects may be caused by methyl aminolevulinate topical (the active ingredient contained in Metvixia).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, methyl aminolevulinate topical (the active ingredient contained in Metvixia) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.